vatistasdimitris/.github/profile/README.md

 Currently, I'm working on recreating the classic Snake Game.
 Check out the project to experience the nostalgia and see how I'm bringing a modern touch to this beloved game!

 ### [Pac-Man](#) - Coming Soon!

+### [Cheap AI Chess](https://github.com/vatistasdimitris/Cheap-AI-Chess) - Stay tuned for a low-cost AI Chess project!

+Excited to delve into the world of chess?
+This project aims to bring you a budget-friendly yet challenging AI chess experience.

+### [Corfu Travel](https://vatistasdimitris.github.io/Corfu-Travel/) - Explore the beauty of Corfu with our travel project!

+Planning a trip to Corfu?
+Discover the best places to visit, local insights, and travel tips through our Corfu Travel project.
+Your adventure starts here!

+### [AI Agents](https://github.com/vatistasdimitris/AI-Agents) - Unleash the power of intelligent agents!

+Explore the world of AI Agents in this project, where intelligent agents are designed to perform various tasks.
+Discover the capabilities and applications of artificial intelligence in agent-based systems.

 Exciting things are in the pipeline!
 Stay tuned for the upcoming release of my Pac-Man project.
 Get ready for a dose of retro gaming fun!